 Chime ATM Withdrawal and Deposit Limits: What ATMs Can I Use With Chime?

-Chime is a financial technology company that provides many benefits to its members, such as a Chime Visa® debit card, automated savings and even credit-building tools.
+Chime® is a financial technology company that provides many benefits to its members, such as a Chime Visa® debit card1, automated savings and even credit-building tools.
 However, it lacks one area that makes many people uncomfortable: it has no physical location.
 This means having to withdraw money from other sources.

 Though the discomfort and uncertainty are understandable, a lack of physical stores does not mean monstrous ATM fees and inaccessible cash.
-Chime has built an extensive network of ATMs and other resources to provide fee-free services.
+Chime has built an extensive network of ATMs and other resources to provide fee-free5 services.

 What Is Chime’s ATM Network?

-Chime offers a large ATM customer-centric system with no in-network ATM fees.
+Chime offers a large ATM customer-centric system2 with no in-network ATM fees.
 Chime’s ATM network works with both MoneyPass and VisaPlus Alliance, the combination of which provides more than 60,000 fee-free ATMs for its members.

 Visa® is a commonly-known and widely-accepted financial product.
 Chime’s debit cards are licensed from Visa®, so they are accepted at every ATM that accepts Visa® debit cards.

-MoneyPass is less widely known, but its network has more than 1,900 organizations and 125 million users.
+MoneyPass is less widely known, but its network has more than 1,900 organizations and over 130 million users.
 As such, it is easy to find either a MoneyPass or VisaAlliance ATM for fee-free use.

 How To Find a Chime ATM